-- 8.3.1 Signage within the sector must provide: - .1 visible and legible signs - .2 an uncluttered streetscape - .3 professional and co-ordinated graphics for the identification of different uses within the sector; and - .4 signs compatible with their surroundings. - 8.3.2 Two categories of sign are permitted, as follows: - .1 Primary Signage - (i) Three Freestanding Primary Signs have been identified by the Sector Plan Map.
-This will allow a sign for each of the proposed lots.
+- 8.3.1 Signage within the sector must provide: - .1 visible and legible signs - .2 an uncluttered streetscape - .3 professional and co-ordinated graphics for the identification of different uses within the sector; and - .4 signs compatible with their surroundings. - 8.3.2 Two categories of sign are permitted, as follows: - .1 Primary Signage - (i) Two Freestanding Primary Signs have been identified by the Sector Plan Map (refer Figure 5).
+This will allow a sign for each of the road frontages.

-The freestanding primary sign on Gardenia Parade is limited to a maximum of 5 metres high (above existing ground level) and 2 metres wide.
+The freestanding primary sign on Astley Parade is limited to a maximum of 3 metres high (above existing ground level) and 2 metres wide, with a surface area no greater than $5m^2$ per side, for a maximum of two sides.
 The advertising material contained on this sign may include any of the uses in the sector, provided signage is undertaken in a coordinated manner.

-The two freestanding primary signs on Discovery Drive are to be integrated within frontage walls (if provided) or they may be contained in a monument structure or as a solid timber sign board which is framed and set within frontage landscape areas.
+The freestanding primary sign on Bounty Boulevard is to be integrated within frontage walls (if provided) or may be contained in a monument structure or as a solid timber sign board which is framed and set within frontage landscape areas.
 The height of the signs must not exceed 3.6 metres (above existing ground level), and must not exceed 6 square metres in area.